tlvlp/iot-reporting-service/README.md

 Part of the tlvlp IoT project's server side microservices.

 This Dockerized SpringBoot-based service is responsible for all reporting related tasks:
-- Exposes API for accepting new value entries
+- Exposes API for saving new value entries
+- Exposes API for querying reports
+- Generates rolling averages for HOURLY, DAILY, WEEKLY, MONTHLY, YEARLY scopes

 ## Deployment
 - This service is currently designed as **stateless** and can have an arbitrary number of instances running per Docker Swarm Stack.